grayside/oa_fserver/README.txt

 4. Enable the grayside_oa_fserver modules.
 5. In any given group for which you want to publish Features, enable the Features Server on the Customize Features page.
+6. (Optionally) Add fserver_project as an optional node type for field_referenced_book_pages on the Blog type.

 ## Todos